maansingh-shekhawat/fibonacci/README.md

 The fibonacci(n) function calculates the nth Fibonacci number.
 If n is less than or equal to 0, it returns a message indicating that the input should be a positive integer.
 The function retrieves the value of the query parameter n (defaulting to 1 if not provided).

+#Logging is enabled using below

+file_handler: Logs messages to a file named “app.log”.

+stream_handler: Logs messages to the console (standard output).

+this creates app.log file which generates  the logs as Generated Fibonacci number for n=%s, result=%s'

 ## Running Locally